An Ado Ekiti High Court on Monday sentenced 24-year-old Ebenezer Olorunleke to death by hanging for killing his own brother.

 They are also contrary to section 316 and punishable under section 319 (1) of the Criminal Code, Cap C16, Laws of Ekiti State 2012.

-According to the charge, Mr Olorunleke and others, now at large, on August 29, 2019, at Abe Cocoa Area, Housing Estate, Oke-Ila, Ado Ekiti, conspired to rob his blood brother, Sunday Olorunleke, of his Bajaj Motorcycle with Registration Number ADK 100 UJ and N40,000.
+According to the charge, he and others, now at large, on Aug.
+29, 2019, at Abe Cocoa Area, Housing Estate, Oke-Ila, Ado Ekiti, conspired to rob his blood brother, Sunday Olorunleke, of his Bajaj Motorcycle with Registration Number ADK 100 UJ and a sum of N40,000.

-At the time of the robbery, Mr Olorunleke was armed with a knife and murdered Sunday.
+At the time of the robbery, he was armed with a knife and murdered Sunday.

 One of the prosecuting witnesses, who testified before the court, said he went to the defendants house to inform him of his brother’s death.